Orthopaedics in Action

 Presenting the products

 The OIA kits were introduced at the 2015 American Association of Orthopaedic Surgeons annual meeting and the 2015 Ruth Jackson Orthopaedic Society meeting, the preeminent professional organization for women orthopedic surgeons.
-They will be available for purchase through the Sawbones website.
 The goal is to have OIA kits in 100 classrooms by the end of 2015.

 “There is absolutely nothing like this out there,” said Buckley.
 “We couldn’t have done this without a partnership with our education colleagues.
 OIA is a great example of ‘Integrated STEM,’ not just because the curriculum is integrated but also because the entire process of creating this curriculum was so interdisciplinary.”